mabels/ipaddress/README.md

 methods to handle IP addresses for any need, from simple scripting to full network design.

-IPAddress should have the same api for:
+IPAddress should have the same(some odd looking) api for:
-- ruby (the root implementation, it's not updated after the port to rust)
+- ruby
 - rust
 - go / golang
 - javascript/typescript
+- java / xtend
 - cpp

 The documentation is in ruby and hopefully in rust.
-There should be examples writen in ruby in.

 The Function naming could be odd non CamelCase in the javascript out of the fact that it is grown from ruby/rust which both does not like